sbl1996/hworkflow/README.md

 ## Concepts

 ### Github
-- Create a Github repository to manage code and log.
+- Using repository to manage code and log.
 - Every project has a folder in the repo.

 ### Google Sheet